Mostafamabrok/folder-shell/README.md

 Folder shell is a file managing software powered by PowerShell.

 ### How to Use
-* Download powershell.exe from the releases page.
+* Download `FolderShell.exe` from the releases page.

 * Move `FolderShell.exe` into a location that isn't likely to change.